fiesta/apidocs/list-management-api.rst

 `markdown` will be used for the the body of the message.
 An HTML version of the email, generated from the Markdown, will also be included.

+.. note:: The reason for only using text or markdown is that many mail
+    servers mark messages as spam if the plaintext and html parts of the email differ too greatly in their content.

 Removing a List Member
 ----------------------